-5) Punctuality: When the instructor shows up late, it’s a bad sign.
-He does not respect himself, and he does not respect you.
+5) Punctuality: When the instructor shows up late without warning, it’s a bad sign.
+They do not respect themselves, and they do not respect you.

 6) Curiosity: There are many fundamentals to be learned, but there are no rules.
-If your instructor does not display a deep curiosity for what you are attempting to express, he is not serving your needs.
+If your instructor does not display a deep curiosity for what you are attempting to express, they are not serving your needs.

 7) Respect: An instructor’s single most important job is to teach you to trust your instincts.
 Our stories live fully and completely within us.
 When a teacher treats you with basic respect, it has a powerful effect on allowing your creative self to emerge.
 When a teacher is rude or dismissive, it can block the creative channel.
 A teacher who encourages you to mimic the writing of another is disrespectful, and sadly all too common.
 Too many creative writing teachers want you to emulate the writer they most admire (usually themselves).
 Writing class is a place for you to find your own voice, not a breeding ground for sycophants.

 8) Boundaries: If you choose to leave the class, the instructor does not bully or hound you to stay.
-She smiles, gives you a hug and says, “Keep writing.
+They smile, give you a hug and say, “Keep writing.
 I’m here whenever you need me.”

 9) Maturity: Your instructor is a grownup.
-He can take care of himself.
+They can take care of themselves.
 In creative workshops the developing artist is going to run the gamut of emotions.
 It can be scary and even messy at times.
 The instructor is there to guide, nurture, encourage, support and cheerlead.
 Not the other way around!
-It is in the job description that the instructor does everything he or she can do to help the writer to find his voice.
+It is in the job description that the instructor does everything they can do to help the writer to find their voice.
 Because when we truly find our voice, an instructor is someone who can . . .

-10) Say Goodbye: A good instructor’s job is to make himself obsolete.
+10) Say Goodbye: A good instructor’s job is to make themselves obsolete.
 You are not supposed to stay in class forever.
 Find your voice and share it with the world—and if you so choose, to guide and mentor those that come after you.
 A writing instructor is just that, one who instructs.
-She claims credit for nothing.
+They claim credit for nothing.
 Your work is your own.
 It belongs to you.
-Her only job is help you to become most fully the artist you were meant to be.
+Their only job is help you to become most fully the artist you were meant to be.
 Good luck with your search.